You Need an Approved COLA Before You Have a Valid Trademark?

 “Defendant also offered evidence showing that it first sold wine under the “Red, White, and Blue” label on July 3, 2006.
 However, Defendant was not issued an approved COLA until October 5, 2006.
 In order to lawfully sell wine pursuant to the Federal Alcohol Administration Act, 27 U.S.C. § 201 et seq., a party must appropriately package, mark, brand, and label the wine.
 According to 27 C.F.R. § 4.50, an approved COLA, TTB Form 5100.31, must be issued before wine can be lawfully bottled or sold.
 Therefore, any sale of Defendant’s “Red, White, and Blue” wine prior to October 5, 2006, was not lawful for purposes of determining priority.”

 The decision leads to some interesting, if not entirely complicated, questions:

 1. What if it’s not sold in interstate or foreign commerce you ask?
 Good

 question.
 But 27 CFR § 4.50 (b) makes it pretty clear that even if you don’t plan on out-of-state sales, you need to apply for and be granted an exemption:

 § 4.50 Certificates of label approval.

-this determination apply to other portions of the regulations that come with
+2. Could this determination apply to other portions of the regulations that come with

 § 24.80 General.